Cosmic-ray database update: ultra-high energy, ultra-heavy, and anti-nuclei cosmic-ray data (CRDB v4.0): User-interface updates and new submission form

 Neutron monitors are devices developed in the 50's to monitor Solar activity \citep{2000SSRv...93...11S}.
 They combine a very good time resolution (a few minutes) and a good stability over decades.
-For this reason, they are well-suited devices to get time series over large time periods \citep{2015AdSpR..55..363M}---they are used to fill $\phi_{FF}$ from any \crdb{} sub-experiment as discussed in Sect.~\ref{sec:table-subexp}.
-As illustrated in Fig.~\ref{fig:phi_timesseries}, in this tab, users can select NM stations and a time period (top panel) in order to get the average $\langle\phi_{\rm FF}\rangle$ (not shown) or $\phi(t)$ time series (bottom panel) at different time resolution (from the finer-grain 10~mn to monthly averaged time series).
+For this reason, they are well-suited to get time series over large time periods \citep{2015AdSpR..55..363M}.
+These values are for instance used to fill $\phi_{FF}$ from any \crdb{} sub-experiment as discussed in Sect.~\ref{sec:table-subexp}.
+Averaged $\phi(t)$ time series (bottom panel) can also be retrieved, as illustrated in Fig.~\ref{fig:phi_timesseries}, from a selection (top panel) of NM stations, a time period, and a time resolution (from the finer-grain 10~minute to monthly averaged time series).

 In practice, scripts on LPSC servers retrieve and process NM data from \href{http://www01.nmdb.eu}{NMDB}.
-They produce, behind the scene, \ascii{} files for all available stations at a 10~mn time resolution.
+They produce, behind the scene, \ascii{} files for all available stations at a 10~minute time resolution.
 Then for each \crdb{} query, another layer of scripts reads these files to calculate and display the user selection.
 To ensure a continuous service and update, a \cron{}\footnote{\url{https://en.wikipedia.org/wiki/Cron}} time-based job scheduler is used on a daily basis.